 Negative terminals:

-Melt the solder on the two coil wire connections and slide the coil carrier back a little to create a gap for the pin.
+Melt the solder on the two coil wire connections and slide the coil carrier back a little to create a gap for the pin, as shown in the two photos below:

-A notch needs to be trimmed out of the battery carrier to make room for the positive battery pin.
-Use a craft knife to shave away the plastic.
+A notch needs to be trimmed out of the white battery carrier to make room for the positive battery pin.
+Use a craft knife to shave away the plastic (arrowed below.)

 Bend the negative pin slightly as shown below.
 Grip the pin below where the bend will occur with needle nose pliers and bend the pin above the pliers so you don’t shear the pin off the battery.